 The 10th Conference on Global Health and Vaccination Research

-The 10th Conference on Global Health and Vaccination Research will take place in Trondheim 14-15 March 2017.
-The host of this year's conference is the Faculty of Medicine and Health Sciences at the Norwegian University of Science and Technology (NTNU).
-A student conference will be held on 13 March.
+The 10th Conference on Global Health and Vaccination Research took place in Trondheim 14-15 March 2017.
+The host of this year's conference was the Faculty of Medicine and Health Sciences at the Norwegian University of Science and Technology (NTNU).
+A student conference was held on 13 March.

 Conference Programme PDF - 615 KB